 In September 1989, Bus 717 was transferred from Belconnen Depot to Tuggeranong Depot along with Buses 716, 718 and 719 as extra shifts were created at Tuggeranong following the extension of the 333 to Tuggeranong Station.

+It was withdrawn from service at Tuggeranong Depot in June 2013.
 In February 2021, it was purchased by the Canberra Transport Museum for preservation.
 It is registered as (NSW Historic) 16343-J.

 VIN: VF6PU04A200000019